Denial of Peter: Commentary

 Roger Baxter reflects on Peter's lack of faith in his Meditations, writing:

 A few hours before Peter had said, 'Though I should die with Thee, I will not deny Thee;' but now, alas! at the first word of a woman, from shame and fear he denies that he ever knew Him.
 How many are there now in existence who, not from any humility, but from mere apprehension of what the world will say, are afraid to own any Christian or virtuous action and to profess themselves followers of Christ!

+John P. Meier argues that the criterion of embarrassment gives the story a strong claim to authenticity, but it also could have been a substitute for an even greater misdeed of Peter.